 While the price of SSDs has fallen in the last few years, wasted space is still undesirable and Windows is just as good as ever at stealing those precious gigabytes.
-Like that one cousin at every thanksgiving that leaves a ring of gravy around their plate, Windows has a bad habit of not cleaning up after itself—it takes more than it needs, unless you pay attention to how much it's taking and do something about it!
+Like that one cousin at every Thanksgiving that leaves a ring of gravy around their plate, Windows has a bad habit of not cleaning up after itself—it takes more than it needs, unless you pay attention to how much it's taking and do something about it!

 Hit the start key and type “Disk Cleanup.”

-By now you should have a lot more room for storage but there is another thing (and probably many more) you can do to gain just a little bit more.
+By now you should have a lot more room for storage, but there is at least one more thing you can do to claw back some file space.

 Click on “Advanced system settings” and in the next windows click “Settings” under performance.
 Then click “Advanced” in the following window.
 Yes, many clicks—it’s as if Microsoft doesn’t want us to save space.